 An all-in-one integrated framework covering compliance, trust, and cybersecurity

-An all in one integrated framework that covers Compliance, Trust, and CyberSecurity.
+An all-in-one integrated HITRUST framework that covers Compliance, Trust, and CyberSecurity.
 Developed in collaboration with information security professionals, the HITRUST CSF justifies relevant regulations and standards into a single security framework.
-Because the HITRUST CSF is both risk- and compliance-based, organizations can tailor the security control baselines based on a variety of factors including organization type, size, systems, and, regulatory requirements.
+Because the HITRUST CSF is both risk- and compliance-based, organizations can tailor the security control baselines based on a variety of factors including organization type, size, systems, and, regulatory HITRUST requirements.

 HITRUST CSF can be used in the Healthcare, Finance, and Manufacturing industries and is continuing to evolve into other industries.
 HITRUST CSF provides the needed structure, clarity, functionality and cross-reference to authoritative sources.

 Copeland Buhl’s HITRUST CSF assessors can assist your company with its HITRUST certification.
 HITRUST certification by the HITRUST Alliance enables vendors and covered entities to demonstrate compliance to HIPAA requirements based on a standardized framework.

 Organizations that create, access, store, or exchange sensitive information can use the HITRUST Common Security Framework (CSF) assessment as a roadmap to data security and compliance.
 The CSF is a certifiable standard and was designed as a risk-based approach to organizational security–as opposed to a compliance-based approach.
 The HITRUST CSF Assurance program combines aspects from common security frameworks like ISO, NIST, PCI, and HIPAA.